 Also and fundamentally, existing over-current protections in distribution system are typically designed to clear line and ground faults occurring downstream from their location, as the source feeding the fault is only the transformer station.
 Connecting a DER provides another source supplying the fault, and the fault contribution from the facility might cause protection to operate non-selectively for reverse faults, out of the protected zone.
 If the maximum reverse fault current through a non-directional fault-interrupting device exceeds the setting of the device, the fault-interrupting device should be considered with a directional feature to prevent tripping for reverse fault current flow.
 For instance, phase protection could be replaced with an impedance relay (function 21) if required.

 Metering

+Add something to this section on Advanced Meter Infrastructure (AMI) pertaining to increasing visibility of DER

 Metering requirements for SCADA purposes are determined by the local connecting utility and based on the configuration of the DER system prior to energization.
 Whether SCADA metering can be integrated with revenue metering is a matter for the local connecting utility and connecting DER facility to decide.
 New metering or modifications to existing metering should be reviewed on a case-by-case basis and be consistent with metering requirements specified by the local connecting utility and any overarching requirements adopted by the local regulatory authority that has jurisdiction (e.g. state commission for example for revenue metering).
 Net Energy Metering is permitted should be installed when a DER has the capability or potential to provide generation back into the utility distribution system, however, the eligibility of a DER provider to receive net metering will be subject to the rules of the interconnecting utility and the local regulatory authority that has jurisdiction .